Off The Beaten Path In Africa

 - Building Towards a Career in International Development is a short but important list of ways to build valuable experience if you're aiming to have a career in the international development sector.

-- Have a peek at the Marc Doucet resume in Sample Resumes From MyWorldAbroad to get a sense of what a strong international development resume looks like.
+- Have a peek at the Marc Doucet resume in Sample Resumes Written by MyWorldAbroad to get a sense of what a strong international development resume looks like.